powerhome/power-tools/README.md

 ## What is Consent

 Consent makes defining permissions easier by providing a clean, concise DSL for authorization so that all abilities do not have to be in your `Ability` class.

 Consent takes application permissions and models them so that permissions are organized and can be defined granularly.
 It does so using the following models:

 * View: A collection of objects limited by a given condition.
 * Action: An action performed on top of the objects limited by the view.
 For example, one user could only `:view` something, while another could `:manage` it.
 * Subject: Holds the scope of the actions.
-* Permission: What is given to the user.
-Combines a subject, an action and a view.
+* Permission: The combination of a subject, an action, and a view (or full-access).

 ## What Consent Is Not

-Consent isn't a tool to enforce permissions -- it is intended to be used with CanCanCan and is only to make permissions more easily readable and definable.
+Consent isn't a tool to enforce permissions -- it supports CanCan(Can) for that goal.

 ## Subject